-- Provide opportunities for consultation particularly with pupils and parents and carers; - Engender a responsible attitude in all members of the school community, towards the safety of themselves and other on the school journey; - Promote safe and considerate driving and parking for those who have to travel by car. - 4.2.3 A pupil travel survey undertaken at the school as part of the updated Travel Plan confirmed that only during the AM Peak, 37% of journeys from the school are generally by car.
-It also highlighted that 62% of non-car journeys to the school are by foot, cycle or by scooter.
-During the PM Peak the percentage of car trips are lower at 35% with a corresponding increase in the number of pupils that walk. - 4.2.4 Whilst it is not reasonable to expect 100% of pupils / parents to respond to travel surveys, the response rate to this particular survey (37% of population) is considered to be low.
-Whilst it is acceptable to extrapolate the percentage modal split from these results to calculate the wider travel habits for the whole school, the remainder of this assessment shall consider the trips to school by car as being 40%, thus providing for a more robust assessment. - 4.2.4 The staff survey results show that 69% of staff travel in a car to the school of which 4% are car sharing.
+- 4.2.1 As previously discussed, a Travel Plan (TP) was produced in 2010 and revised in April 2016 by the school in order to encourage sustainable modes of transport and has been appended to this Transport Statement.
+A pupil travel survey undertaken at the school as part of the updated Travel Plan confirmed that only 36.2% of journeys from the school are generally by car.
+It also highlighted that 61.2% of non-car journeys to the school are by foot, cycle or by scooter. - 4.2.2 The staff survey results show that 69% of staff travel in a car to the school of which 4% are car sharing.
 As with the majority of schools, higher levels are car dependency are expected as staff tend to live further away and also have more equipment / books to transport.
-Of the remaining 31% of staff, 24% travel to and from the school on foot and 4% cycle.
+Of the remaining 31% of staff, 27% travel to and from the school on foot and 4% cycle.